themehybrid/hybrid-contracts/readme.md

 # Hybrid Contracts

-Hybrid Contracts is an add-on package for the Hybrid Core WordPress framework.
-This package provides necessary contracts for the framework.
+Standalone package that provides general-usage interfaces for the Hybrid Core framework.

 ## Requirements